-- 45. The TOE implements a SSHv2 server.
-The TOE uses SSH for Trusted Channels between itself and a remote audit server and for Trusted Paths between itself and a remote management workstation.
+- 44. The TOE implements a SSHv2 server to implement Trusted Channels and Trusted Paths between itself and a remote audit server and between itself and a remote management workstation.
 SSH connection protects the content of the communication from unauthorized disclosure or modification.
-(FTP_ITC.1, FTP_TRP.1/Admin) - 46.
-Export of audit information to a secure, remote server is achieved by setting up an event trace monitor that sends event log messages by NETCONF over SSH to the remote audit server.
+(FTP_ITC.1, FTP_TRP.1/Admin) - 45.
+Export of audit information to a secure, remote server constitutes a Trusted Channel which is achieved by setting up an event trace monitor that sends event log messages by NETCONF over SSH to the remote audit server.
 The remote audit server initiates the connection.
-(FTP_ITC.1, FCS_SSHS_EXT.1)
+(FTP_ITC.1, FCS SSHS EXT.1)

-- 47. For remote administration, the remote administrator initiates communication with the TOE through a SSH tunnel created by a SSH session.
+- 46. For remote administration, the remote administrator initiates communication with the TOE through a SSH tunnel created by a SSH session.
 Authentication of the peers is through public key cryptography.
-(FTP_TRP.1/Admin, FCS_SSHS_EXT.1) - 48.
+(FTP_TRP.1/Admin, FCS_SSHS_EXT.1) - 47.
 The SSH server is implemented in accordance with RFCs 4251, 4252, 4253, 4254, 4344, 5656 and 6668.
 The TOE implements both public key and password-based authentication of administrative users.
 The conformance to RFCs is given in Table 14.